streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 	Address: 44.224.0.85
 ```

+- For Rancher I added an A record to my DNS to map the name <code>rancher.onefoursix.com</code> to the IP address of my single Rancher node.

-### Set a TLS key and cert for the Load Balancer's DNS name
+### Set a TLS key and cert for the Load Balancer's DNS name (not needed for the NodePort Service Example)
 In this example, the ingress controller terminates TLS and can be configured to use either HTTP or HTTPS to connect to backend SDCs.
 A TLS key and cert is not necessary if the ingress is a Layer-4 load balancer just doing TCP passthrough without terminating TLS.

 I'll use my own wildcard cert and key for <code>*.onefoursix.com</code> in the files <code>tls.crt</code> and <code>tls.key</code> respectively.